Welding_arc

 Both method presented above can be provided sometimes by the same equipment.

-If you think that you can handle GMAW (Mig) - with shielding Gas (Argon for Aluminum or mixtures: Argon + 2%O2 for stainless, Argon + 10-20% CO2 for Mild Steel) and/or FCAW (Flux cored) - with or without Gas then the following Welding_arc equipment is recommended.
+If you need GMAW (Mig) - with shielding Gas (Argon for Aluminum or mixtures: Argon + 2%O2 for stainless, Argon + 10-20% CO2 for Mild Steel) and/or FCAW (Flux cored) - with or without Gas, then the following Welding_arc equipment is recommended.

 Clarke 130EN Wirefeed Welder - 110 Volts, 130 Amps, Model# WE6523